 I poured the apples through a colander into another big pot.
 I used the back of a metal spoon to squeeze all of the juice out of the peelings before discarding them.

 I let the juice cool completely, then poured it into clean gallon jugs-I had enough to fill two.
 By the time I got to this point in my apple project our trip to Deer Camp was almost over.
 I put the juice in the frig until the next day when it was time to head for home.

 I kept the juice chilled until a few days later when I had time to make apple jelly.

 I've read apple juice has enough pectin in it to jell the sugar when you make jelly, but I didn't want to chance it so I used store bought pectin.

 To make apple jelly: combine pectin and 5 cups of apple juice in a large pot over medium high heat and bring mixture to a full rolling boil.
 Add 7 cups of sugar-stirring to combine.

 Bring mixture to a full rolling boil and boil for one minute.
 Pour hot jelly into sterilized jars and seal.

 According to Chitter-it's the best apple jelly EVER!
-It is good-but I like knowing I got dried apples and jelly out of my apples.
+Getting dried apples and jelly out of my apples makes me very happy.